dittto/responsive-images/README.md

 responsiveImage.js
 ==================

 This is a standalone js file that given a simple config, will handle responsive images and lazy-loading.
+Gzipped it's only 1.8KB!

 Why is this useful?
 -------------------